Simplex noise

-Whereas classical noise interpolates between the gradients at the surrounding hypergrid end points (i.e., northeast, northwest, southeast and southwest in 2D), simplex noise divides the space into simplices (i.e., $n$-dimensional triangles).
+Whereas Perlin noise interpolates between the gradients at the surrounding hypergrid end points (i.e., northeast, northwest, southeast and southwest in 2D), simplex noise divides the space into simplices (i.e., $n$-dimensional triangles).
 This reduces the number of data points.
 While a hypercube in $n$ dimensions has $2^n$ corners, a simplex in $n$ dimensions has only $n + 1$ corners.
 The triangles are equilateral in 2D, but in higher dimensions the simplices are only approximately regular.
 For example, the tiling in the 3D case of the function is an orientation of the tetragonal disphenoid honeycomb.

 Simplex noise is useful for computer graphics applications, where noise is usually computed over 2, 3, 4, or possibly 5 dimensions.
 For higher dimensions, n-spheres around n-simplex corners are not densely enough packed, reducing the support of the function and making it zero in large portions of space.

 Algorithm detail

 Simplex noise is most commonly implemented as a two-, three-, or four-dimensional function, but can be defined for any number of dimensions.
 An implementation typically involves four steps: coordinate skewing, simplicial subdivision, gradient selection, and kernel summation.